- What is the time commitment for my son/daughter in Shooting Sports?

 - Who are the coaches?

-Shelby County Shooting Sports has 10 shooting sports coaches and 2 coordinators for this season.
+Shelby County Shooting Sports has approximately 10 shooting sports coaches and 2 coordinators for this season.
 As in most 4H club activities, all are unpaid adult volunteers who have passed a criminal background check and been trained in their respective disciplines.

 An additional requirement for 4-H Shooting Sports coaches, coordinators, and Teen Coaches is that each must have enrolled in and successfully completed a Kentucky 4-H State Shooting Sports training and certification course for each discipline in which they are certified to coach.
 The semi-annual certification courses are sponsored by the Kentucky State 4-H Shooting Sports Committee and taught by nationally certified 4-H instructors.
 Some coaches also hold additional coach/instructor certifications from the National Rifle Association and/or Boy Scouts of America, and all have many years or even decades of hunting, shooting sports competition, and youth marksmanship training experience.